Monica Raymund: Career

-Reportedly, Raymund performed in Cymbeline directed by Richard Feldman, The Diviners (directed by Jonathan Bernstein), and Animal Farm (directed by Trazana Beverley) all at the Juilliard School.
+Reportedly, Raymund performed in Cymbeline directed by Richard Feldman, The Diviners (directed by Jonathan Bernstein), and Animal Farm (directed by Trazana Beverley), all at the Juilliard School.

-Raymund also appeared in her native St. Petersburg, Florida, in the LiveArts Peninsula Foundation's original production of Manhattan Casino (directed by Bob Devin Jones) where she originated the leading role of Althea Dunbar and Webb's City: The Musical (music & lyrics by Lee Ahlin, written and directed by William Leavengood)."
+Raymund appeared in her native St. Petersburg, Florida, in the LiveArts Peninsula Foundation's original production of Manhattan Casino (directed by Bob Devin Jones), where she originated the leading role of Althea Dunbar and Webb's City: The Musical (music & lyrics by Lee Ahlin, written and directed by William Leavengood)."
 Raymund "is a three-year alumna of Ann Reinking's Broadway Theater Project, where she has been a featured performer."

-Raymund has also "worked with playwright José Rivera on Boleros for the Disenchanted at the Huntington Theatre Company in Boston" in 2008.
-In April 2008, she appeared the NBC legal drama Law & Order: Special Victims Unit, in season 9 episode 17 titled "Authority" in the opening scene as a strip search prank call victim.
-From 2009 to 2011, she starred in the Fox crime drama Lie to Me, where she played Maria "Ria" Torres, a human lie detector who is a "natural", meaning she has no formal training in detecting lies or the emotions of others.
-She was using crutches because of a knee injury when she auditioned for this role.
+Raymund "worked with playwright José Rivera on Boleros for the Disenchanted at the Huntington Theatre Company in Boston" in 2008.
+In April 2008, she appeared in the NBC legal drama Law & Order: Special Victims Unit, in the season 9 episode 17 titled "Authority".
+She was in the opening scene as a strip search prank call victim.

+From 2009 to 2011, she starred in the Fox crime drama Lie to Me, where she played Maria "Ria" Torres, a human lie detector.
+She is a "natural", meaning she has no formal training in detecting lies or the emotions of others.

-From 2011 until 2012, Raymund had a recurring role in the third season of the CBS legal drama The Good Wife, where she played Dana Lodge, an assistant states attorney.
+From 2011 until 2012, Raymund had a recurring role in the third season of the CBS legal drama The Good Wife, where she played Dana Lodge, an assistant state's attorney.

 In 2012, Raymund began starring in the NBC drama Chicago Fire.
 She played Gabriela Dawson, the paramedic in charge and a firefighter candidate.
 On May 15, 2018, Raymund confirmed that she was leaving the show after six seasons.
 She briefly appeared on the show in the seventh-season premiere "A Closer Eye".
 In November 2019, she returned to the show in the eighth-season episode "Best Friend Magic".

-In 2020, Raymund began starring as Jackie Quiñones in the Starz crime drama Hightown.
+In 2020, Raymund began starring as Jackie Quiñones in the Starz crime drama Hightown, set in Provincetown, Massachusetts.
+The series ran for three seasons.

-Raymund has also directed several episodes of television, an episode of Law & Order: Special Victims Unit, an episode of Dick Wolf's FBI, and an episode of Chicago P.D.
+Raymund has also directed several episodes of television: an episode of Law & Order: Special Victims Unit, an episode of Dick Wolf's FBI, and an episode of Chicago Fire.
+She has directed multiple episodes of Dexter: Original Sin and its upcoming 2025 sequel series Dexter: Resurrection.

 Personal life

 On June 11, 2011, Raymund married writer Neil Patrick Stewart.
 They separated in early 2013 and divorced in 2014.

-Raymund is an ardent supporter of LGBT rights.
+Raymund is an ardent supporter of LGBTQ rights.
 In February 2014, she came out publicly as bisexual for the first time via Twitter.
-On September 16, 2015, Raymund announced via Twitter that she had begun dating camerawoman, cinematographer and producer Tari Segal.
+On September 16, 2015, Raymund announced via Twitter that she had begun dating camerawoman, cinematographer, and producer Tari Segal.